konabe/konabe/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+  - iOS Developer
+    - Swift
-  - SmartphoneApp Developer
+  - SmartphoneApp Developer (~ 2020/12)
-    - Xamarin.Native, React
+    - Xamarin.Native, React-Redux
+  - Gatsby.js, Vuex (Side)

 - 🌱 I’m currently learning (the following are got skills) ...
   - SmartphoneApp